davidgiga1993/mixing-station-docs/docs/beta.md

 - [Test Flight](https://testflight.apple.com/join/lsd9mugy)

 Note: Beta builds are only available for 90 days.
-In that time, all in-app payment features can be **tested for free!**
+In that time, all in-app payment features can be **tested for free!** Just click on 'Buy' and it will show the price as 0€.

+If you decide to leave the beta make sure to select the `Restore purchses` button (see below) to restore your previous purchases.

 The beta testers are limited to 750 accounts so if there are no slots left you can't join the beta program.

 ## Desktop